-We believe that everyone should have access to working conditions that are inclusive, safe, fair and nondiscriminatory.
+We believe that everyone should have a working environment that is inclusive, safe, fair and nondiscriminatory.
 Our goal is to extend REI's values in the supply chain by supporting the people behind our products and working with suppliers in achieving industry-leading practices.

 REI Co-op Brands & Co-op Cycles